 What is this?

-The inlabru R package is being developed as part of a research project entitled “Modelling spatial distribution and change from wildlife survey data”, which is funded by the UK Engineering and Physical Sciences Research Council, to develop and implement innovative methods to model spatial distribution and change from ecological survey data.
-It involves developing Integrated Nested Laplace Approximation (INLA) methods for fitting realistically complex spatial models to data obtained from surveys on which the probability of detecting population members is unknown.
+The inlabru R package is was initially developed as part of a research project entitled “Modelling spatial distribution and change from wildlife survey data”, which is funded by the UK Engineering and Physical Sciences Research Council, to develop and implement innovative methods to model spatial distribution and change from ecological survey data.
+It involved developing Integrated Nested Laplace Approximation (INLA) methods for fitting realistically complex spatial models to data obtained from surveys on which the probability of detecting population members is unknown.

 The project is a collaborative effort between the Universities of St Andrews (David Borchers, Janine Illian, Steve Buckland and Joyce Yuan) and Edinburgh (Finn Lindgren and Fabian E. Bachl).

 Tutorials for version 2.1.13 (current CRAN version) are on this site.

 Tutorial examples for version 2.2.4 and newer can be found under Articles on https://inlabru-org.github.io/inlabru/